terence-lim/actuarialmath/README.md

 This package implements fundamental methods for modeling life contingent risks, and closely follows traditional topics covered in actuarial exams and standard texts such as the "Fundamentals of Actuarial Math - Long-term" exam syllabus by the Society of Actuaries, and "Actuarial Mathematics for Life Contingent Risks" by Dickson, Hardy and Waters.
 The resources listed below should be helpful for getting started.
 The code chunks in this complete [Colab](https://colab.research.google.com/drive/1TcNr1x5HbT2fF3iFMYGXdN_cvRKiSua4?usp=sharing), or [Jupyter notebook](https://terence-lim.github.io/notes/faml.ipynb), demonstrate how to solve each of the sample FAM-L exam questions released by the SOA.

 The actuarial concepts, as shown in this graphic, are introduced and modeled hierarchically, and realized by corresponding derivations of Python classes.

 ![classes](FAM-L.png)

 ## Quick Start

 1. `pip install actuarialmath`

+2. Start Python (version >= 3.10) or Jupyter-notebook

-2. Select a suitable subclass to initialize with your actuarial assumptions, such as `MortalityLaws` (or a special law like `ConstantForce`), `LifeTable`, `SULT`, `SelectTable` or `Recursion`.
+   a.
+Select and import a suitable subclass to initialize with your actuarial assumptions, such as `MortalityLaws` (or a special law like `ConstantForce`), `LifeTable`, `SULT`, `SelectTable` or `Recursion`.

-3. Call appropriate methods to compute intermediate or final results, or to `solve` parameter values implicitly.
+   b.
+Call appropriate methods to compute intermediate or final results, or to `solve` parameter values implicitly.

-4. If needed, adjust the answers with `ExtraRisk` or `Mthly` (or its `UDD` or `Woolhouse`) classes.
+   c.
+If needed, adjust the answers with `ExtraRisk` or `Mthly` (or its `UDD` or `Woolhouse`) classes.

 ## Examples